ItaiAxelrad/open-spec/docs/specifications/1_General Requirements/015726 Site Watering for Dust Control.md

       1. the work under this section shall include all equipment, labor and materials necessary to control dust relating to or resulting from performance of the project work.
 2. Related work described elsewhere:
       1. In addition to the requirements described herein, comply with specific requirements for dust control as may be detailed in other sections of these specifications or as noted on the Drawings.
-2. Quality Assurance**
-   1. Standards:
+2. Quality Assurance*   1.
+Standards:
       1. Comply with all pertinent requirements of Federal, State or Local agencies that have jurisdiction over dust control procedures and additives used to aid in dust abatement.
 2. Inspection:
       1. The Engineer, Contractor and Owner shall periodically review the adequacy of dust control efforts and procedures to assure they are satisfactorily meeting the needs of the project.